Ian Bushie

 Ian Bushie is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2019 Manitoba general election.
 He represents the electoral district of Keewatinook as a member of the Manitoba New Democratic Party.

 He is a member of the Hollow Water First Nation, and was a candidate for the leadership of the Assembly of Manitoba Chiefs in 2008.
+He serves as Minister of Natural Resources and Indigenous Futures in Premier Wab Kinew's Cabinet.
+Bushie previously served as the Minister of Municipal and Northern Relations.